wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/message-boxes/includes/4-display-custom-dialog.md

 ![custom dialog designer button group properties](..\media\custom-dialog-designer-button-group-properties.png)

-Now the Process is ready to execute.
+Now the Process is ready to run.
 When running, the form we designed pops up:

 ![custom dialog final](..\media\custom-dialog-final.png)